appbaseio/reactive-manual/content/docs/advanced/SSR.md

     - "advanced/ssr"
 ---

-Server Side Rendering enables us to pre-render the results on the server enabling better SEO of the app, and faster delivery of the relevant results on an initial render to the users.
+Server Side Rendering enables us to pre-render the results on the server enabling better SEO for the app, and faster delivery of relevant results on an initial render to the users.

 Reactivesearch internally runs on a redux store.
 With Server Side Rendering, you can handle the intial render when a user (or search engine crawler) first requests your app.
-To achieve the relevant results on an initial render, we need to pre-populate the redux store of reactivesearch.
+To achieve the relevant results on an initial render, we need to pre-populate the redux store of ReactiveSearch.

-Reactivesearch offers SSR via `initReactivesearch()` method which takes three params:
+ReactiveSearch offers SSR via `initReactivesearch()` method which takes three params:

 - an array of all components (with their set of props) we wish to render at the server side
 - url params